zakgof/velvet-video/README.md

 ## Setup

-To use `velvet-video`, add the core dependency plus an appropriate native FFmpeg components package.
+To use `velvet-video` add the core dependency plus an appropriate native FFmpeg components package.

-The choice is:
+The choice for native package is:

 - velvet-video-natives:free
 -- only royalty-free components are included